 Occasionally in dog bite litigation it is useful for the animal behaviorist to opine as to why the subject dog attacked the victim, at least from a motivational point of view, and often this can best be done by using a descriptive diagnostic category, such as predatory aggression.
 Other kinds of canine aggression which may be used to explain dog bite attack on a human include such categories as fear-based, protection, pain-induced, and what has traditionally been thought as “dominance” aggression.

-Incidences of a predatory dog bite on a human usually happens shortly after a dog when a dog becomes aroused because it senses a sound or movement from a potential prey object.
-The potential prey object does necessarily not have to be a human, but it can be an another animal or an inanimate object.
-For example, a high-pitched crying sound coming from an infant , or the movement of a child on a skateboard passing the dog’s territory, are examples of stimuli from humans which might arouse some dogs into predatory reactivity.
+Incidences of a predatory dog bite on a human usually happens as a result of a dog reacting to the sound, smell or movement of a potential prey object.
+The potential prey object does necessarily not have to be an adult human jogging or a teenager on a skateboard, but it can be an another animal or an inanimate object.
+For example, there are instances in which a fatal dog attacks have been linked to the high-pitched crying coming from an infant in a bassinet.

-However, not all dogs react in similar fashion to stimuli which are the same; individual differences are present between dogs, even between dogs of the same breed.
-Breeds develop for and which historically be used for herding tasks, such as border collies and cattle dogs, possess greater innate tendencies to display predatory like behavior in a given context when compared with dogs from other breeds.
-When a dogs predatory tendencies are evoked and directed towards a human, the resulting behavior can result in serious injury to a person, and this usually happens when the dog is off-leash and not under human control.
+Not all dogs react in similar fashion to stimuli which have the potential to elicit predatory tendencies; individual differences are pronounced, even between dogs of the same breed.
+Breeds which have been develop for herding tasks, such as border collies and cattle dogs, possess greater innate tendencies to display predatory like behavior in a given context when compared with dogs from other breeds.

 #1.
 Predatory dog bite attack towards motorcycles, bicycles, cars, skateboards, etc.